elusiveplanet/WorkingWithAlexis/README.md

 I'm here to do what I love, writing code, building great product, and help people do the best work of their lives.
 That's what I find most rewarding, and I hope that we'll be able to have some fun together along the way too.

-Let's work together and do the best work of our lives! :confetti_ball:
+Let's build something incredible! :confetti_ball: